sameertj/ad-campaign-demo/README.md

 A) Compiling and Running

-	Run the following command in project root where project root is /advertising_campaign
+	Run the following command in project root.

 		 mvn package && java -jar target/advert_campaign-0.0.1-SNAPSHOT.jar